-- Seasonal hypoxia off the Changjiang Estuary is found in summer and sometimes early autumn (i.e. July-September), presumably owing to the stratification that is induced by the buoyancy effect following increase in riverine water influx and high production in surface waters fueled by terrestrial inputs of nutrients.
-The hypoxic water (i.e. DO≤1.4 ml L-1) is mainly constrained near the 20-75 m isobath about 10-20 m beneath the sea surface, with a minimum DO level of ca. 0.35 ml L-1.
-Over the last several decades the area of hypoxia off the Changjiang Estuary has tended to increase by a factor of 5-10.
-The hypoxic area in the inner shelf of the East China Sea was ca. 1800 km in August of 1959, approximately 13700 km in August 1999 (Li et al., 2002) and >15 400 km in August 2006 (Zhu, 2007).
-Owing to the very dynamic character of the tent is the inner shelf of the last is the inner shelf of the very dynamic character of the tent is the inner shelf of the very dynamic character of the tent is the inner shelf of the very dynamic character of the very dynamic character of the tent is the inner shelf of the very dynamic character of the tent is the inner shelf of the very dynamic character of the very dynamic character of the tent is the inner shelf of the very dynamic character of the tent is the inner shelf of the very dynamic character of the very dynamic character of the tent is the inner shelf of the very dynamic character of the tent is the tent in tent in tent in the inner shelf of the very dynamic character of the tent is the tent in tent in tent in tent in tent. - circulation in the East China Sea, the coastal hypoxia off the Changjiang Estuary has strong temporal and spatial variability.
-The center or core of hypoxia, where minimal DO was observed in near-bottom waters, ranges from 29°N to 33°N in the area of the 40-50 m isobaths.
+Seasonal hypoxia off the Changjiang Estuary is found in summer and sometimes early autumn (i.e. July-September), presumably owing to the stratification that is induced by the buoyancy effect following increase in riverine water influx and high production in surface waters fueled by terrestrial inputs of nutrients.
+The hypoxic water (i.e. $DO \le 1.4 \text{ ml L}^{-1}$) is mainly constrained near the 20-75 m isobath about 10-20 m beneath the sea surface, with a minimum DO level of ca. 0.35 ml L^{-1} .
+Over the last several decades the area of hypoxia off the Changijang Estuary has tended to increase by a factor of 5-10.
+The hypoxic area in the inner shelf of the East China Sea was ca. 1800 km2 in August of 1959, approximately 13700 km2 in August 1999 (Li et al., 2002) and >15400 km2 in August 2006 (Zhu, 2007).
+Owing to the very dynamic character of circulation in the East China Sea, the coastal hypoxia off the Changjiang Estuary has strong temporal and spatial variability.
+The center or core of hypoxia, where minimal DO was observed in near-bottom waters, ranges from 29° N to 33° N in the area of the 40-50 m isobaths.
 Sometimes, two hypoxic cores can be identified offshore of the Changjiang Estuary (Li et al., 2002).